-G. Supported Delta Stewardship Council Science Fellowship \$230k dollar grant application
+I. Supported Delta Stewardship Council Science Fellowship

-Operations Manager Dr. John Takekawa agreed to serve as the SRCD community mentor for Dr. Richelle Tanner, an applicant to the Delta Stewardship Council (DSC) competitive science fellowship.
-The request for \$230K over 2 years was submitted in late December 2019.
+Operations Manager Dr. John Takekawa served as the SRCD community mentor for Dr. Richelle Tanner, a recipient of a Delta Stewardship Council (DSC) competitive science fellowship.
+The request for \$230K over 2 years was submitted in late December 2019 and funded in 2020.
 It proposed a study to examine the early development of the Tule Red Tidal Restoration, the first tidal restoration completed in October 2019 under the Suisun Marsh Habitat Management, Restoration, and Preservation Plan EIS/EIR.
 However, invasion and expansion of Eurasian Phragmites australis in Suisun Marsh threatens to undermine the ecological benefits of tidal restoration efforts.
 Phragmites grows rapidly in disturbed areas and creates dense stands of vegetation impenetrable to fish and wildlife.
-In this project, we will measure colonization of Phragmites in a new restoration site; determine its effect on aquatic, benthic, and terrestrial invertebrate prey items; and examine the possible consequences to fish and wildlife predators.
+In this project, Dr. Tanner will measure colonization of Phragmites in a new restoration site; determine its effect on aquatic, benthic, and terrestrial invertebrate prey items; and examine the possible consequences to fish and wildlife predators.
 We will examine the new restoration site as well as different reference sites in Suisun Marsh.
-Dr. Tanner will conduct her postdoctoral work through UC Davis (Dr. Anne Todgham) with an advising team including SRCD, Utah State University (Dr. Karin Kettenring), the USGS Western Ecological Research Center (Dr. Susan De La Cruz), and Manomet (Ms. Monica Iglecia).
+Dr. Tanner will conduct her postdoctoral work through UC Davis (Dr. Anne Todgham).

-H. Led \$160K competitive grant proposal to examine the future persistence of the Salt Marsh Harvest Mouse
+J. Led \$198K competitive grant proposal to examine the future persistence of the Salt Marsh Harvest Mouse

-On behalf of the research team, SRCD submitted and was awarded a \$160K competitive grant proposal to the National Fish and Wildlife Foundation (NFWF) San Francisco Bay Fund for a project on "Future of the Salt Marsh Harvest Mouse and other native wetland species in the San Francisco estuary: tracking an inevitable decline or guiding a resilient response?"
-This project will address the lack of comprehensive recovery information for the endangered salt marsh harvest mouse (SMHM) and other small mammals through a unified assessment and survey approach.
-A comprehensive
+On behalf of the research team, SRCD submitted and was awarded a \$198K competitive grant proposal to the National Fish and

-SMHM survey in a single season has never been conducted in 50 years, but recent studies demonstrate that SMHM inhabit managed wetlands as well as tidal wetlands.
+Wildlife Foundation (NFWF) San Francisco Bay Fund for a project on "Future of the Salt Marsh Harvest Mouse and other native wetland species in the San Francisco estuary: tracking an inevitable decline or guiding a resilient response?
+Phase 2" This project will address the lack of comprehensive recovery information for the endangered salt marsh harvest mouse (SMHM) and other small mammals through a unified assessment and survey approach.
+A comprehensive SMHM survey in a single season has never been conducted in 50 years, but recent studies demonstrate that SMHM inhabit managed wetlands as well as tidal wetlands.
 There is a critical need to fill this information gap in light of future land use and climate threats, and the project goal will be to coordinate a team of experts to conduct the first single-season, estuary-wide survey to determine which areas are most resilient.